 A couple years ago, my mother and I went together to buy a conversion van.
 I had enjoyed a conversion van of my own before — until a driver decided to barrel down in a school zone where several parents and I were waiting to turn in to drop off our children.

-My van (along with my daughter and I) were the THIRD vehicle in line of FIVE that he destroyed when he decided to crash into the back end of the line at an incredible speed in his big truck.
+My van (containing my daughter and me) were the THIRD vehicle in line of FIVE that he destroyed when he decided to crash into the back end of the line at an incredible speed in his big truck.
 I found one of my earrings in the back floorboard — that’s how hard we were hit!
 My daughter and I were ok, other than lingering neck and back issues, others, however, weren’t so lucky.

 My van, unfortunately, was toast after that.
 I couldn’t even drive it.
 It had to be totaled.
 My adventure-mobile was gone.
 It took a few years before I found another cool conversion van and joined forces with my Mom to buy it through a friend.